partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ## Motivation

 Window functions, also known as analytic OLAP functions, have been introduced as part of the SQL standard since 2003.
-Window functions allow users to express many useful query, such as time series analysis, ranking, moving averages, etc. Formulating such queries in plain SQL-92 can be cumbersome and inefficient, if even possible.
+Window functions allow users to express many useful queries, such as time series analysis, ranking, moving averages, etc. Formulating such queries in plain `SQL-92` can be cumbersome and inefficient, if even possible.

 This RFC purposes the semantics for **window partition** in PartiQL.
 Subsequent RFCs are expected to cover other concepts in window function such as **peer** and **window frame**.